Where Grieving Begins

 The memoir of the 'Brighton Bomber', Patrick Magee

-Where Grieving Begins is the memoir of Patrick Magee, the man who planted the 1984 Brighton bomb - an attempt by the Provisional IRA to kill the Prime Minister, Margaret Thatcher, and her cabinet.
-In an unflinching reckoning with the past, Magee recounts the influences and events of his life, reflecting on his motivations and the political context in which he acted; on armed struggle and the peace process.
-He chronicles the humbling and profound experience of meeting Jo Berry – whose father was one of five people killed in the Brighton Bombing – and the extraordinary work they have done together in the 20 years since.
+This is the memoir of Patrick Magee, the man who planted the 1984 Brighton bomb – an attempt by the Provisional IRA to kill the British Prime Minister, Margaret Thatcher, and her cabinet.
+In an unflinching reckoning with the past, Magee recounts the events of his life.
+He chronicles the profound experience of meeting Jo Berry – whose father was one of five people killed in the bombing – and the extraordinary work they have done together.

 A chasm of misunderstanding endures around the Troubles and the history of British rule in Ireland.
-This memoir is an attempt to build a bridge to a common understanding.
-It is written in the belief that much is possible, even in the face of profound differences, when there is a genuine commitment to honesty, inclusion and dialogue.
+This memoir builds a bridge to a common understanding.
+It is written in the belief that anything is possible when there is honesty, inclusion and dialogue.

 Patrick Magee was a committed member of the IRA for 27 years, fighting against British rule of Ireland under partition.
 He was responsible for planting the ‘Brighton Bomb’ in 1984.
 Since his release from prison after the Good Friday Agreement, he has worked towards building a common understanding of the past.
 He completed his PhD whilst in prison, and is the author of Gangsters or Guerrillas?
 Representations of Irish Republicans in Troubles Fiction (Beyond the Pale Publications, 2001).
 He remains a republican.

 'I read this book with total fascination.
-Different countries, different conflicts, different personalities, Pat the bomber and I the bombed - yet how extraordinarily similar, intense, complex and healing the experience of reaching out to the hated 'enemy' had been for both of us' - Albie Sachs, former judge on the Constitutional Court of South Africa, chief architect of the post-apartheid constitution and former ANC activist
+Different countries, different conflicts, Pat the bomber and I the bombed - yet how extraordinarily similar, intense, complex and healing the experience of reaching out to the hated 'enemy' had been for both of us'- Albie Sachs, former judge on the Constitutional Court of South Africa and chief architect of the post-apartheid constitution

 1. Trace Memories